ryzhov/my-erc-tokens/README.md

 yarn start
 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-**What's next**:

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
-For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/hardhat/deploy`
-- Edit your smart contract test in: `packages/hardhat/test`.
-To run test use `yarn hardhat:test`

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

 ## Contributing to Scaffold-ETH 2